mramshaw/ML_at_Scale/README.md

 #### Production Engineer

 This role calls for a generalist.
-Once a ML model is trained, it must then be deployed in order to become operational and deliver business benefit.
+Once an ML model has been trained, it must then be deployed in order to become operational and deliver business benefit.

-The how and why of this process can be very technical, but generally will involve a number of separate disciplines - mostly involving more traditional IT practices.
+The how and why of this deployment can be very technical, but generally will involve a number of separate disciplines - mostly involving more traditional IT practices.